Correct-Syntax/bible_side/README.md

 ## Development

-BibleSide is built with Flutter using Stacked Architecture.
+Bibleside is built with Flutter using Stacked Architecture.

 - Run ``flutter pub get`` to install the dependencies.
 - Choose an emulator or a connected device.